 Don’t miss this opportunity to assess your school health efforts based on best practice and evidence-based strategies.
 Completing the Wisconsin School Health Award application process will help your school better understand its strengths and areas in need of improvement.
 In addition, by completing the award application your school could be eligible for an award and be recognized as one of Wisconsin’s healthiest schools!

 - have policies in place that address student and staff wellness?

 - have a committee that oversees wellness efforts in your school?

 - actively involve parents and community partners?

-  - promote staff wellness?
+- promote student and staff wellness?